Who We Are

 At Harvard Library, we are champions of curiosity.
 We aim to be global leaders in expanding world knowledge and intellectual exploration.
 We engage with our communities in the creation and sharing of new knowledge, connecting them with the vast collections that we curate and steward through collaborations around the world.
 At its core, our mission for nearly four centuries has been to advance the learning, research, and pursuit of truth that are at the heart of Harvard.
 Our efforts are motivated and powered by working collaboratively, embracing diverse perspectives, championing access, aiming for the extraordinary, and always leading with curiosity.

 We have over 800 staff engaging with scholars and students across more than 25 libraries and around the world.
 With over 20 million physical and digital items, our vast collections are renowned for their global reach and depth, with resources spanning the development of all disciplines and more than 460 languages.
-Our rare and special collections are amongst the most remarkable in the world, ranging from medieval manuscripts to sound recordings of modern poets and from early maps to digital images.
+Our rare and special collections are among the most remarkable in the world, ranging from medieval manuscripts to sound recordings of modern poets and from early maps to digital images.
 We collect collaboratively with peer institutions and facilitate international open access, seeking to build a diverse, open corpus of knowledge with scholars and citizens everywhere.
 Established in 1638, we are the oldest library system in the United States and the world’s largest academic library.

 We champion curiosity for the betterment of the world.